-On this day in 1916, Germany declares war on Portugal, who earlier that year honored its alliance with Great Britain by seizing German ships anchored in Lisbon’s harbor.
+On March 9, 1916, Germany declares war on Portugal, who earlier that year honored its alliance with Great Britain by seizing German ships anchored in Lisbon’s harbor.

 With the outbreak of World War I in 1914, Portugal became increasingly anxious about the security of its colonial holdings in Angola and Mozambique.
 In order to secure international support for its authority in Africa, Portugal entered the war on the side of Britain and the Allies.
 Its participation was at first limited to naval support.
 In February 1917, however, Portugal sent its first troops—an expeditionary force of 50,000 men—to the Western Front.
 They saw action for the first time in Belgium on June 17 of that year.